THEMIXT/staff/Banning.md

 ```

 ## Another plugin is overriding the `/ban`, `/tempban`, `/unban`
-It is possible that another plugin like 'essentialsx' might get priority over the `ban` and `tempban` command.
+It is possible that another plugin like 'essentialsx' might get priority over the `ban`, `tempban` and `unban` command.
 To prevent this we suggest the same solution as is proposed by [EssentialsX](https://github.com/EssentialsX/Essentials/wiki/Common-Issues#essentialsx-overrides-a-command-from-spigot-or-another-plugin).

 Configure your server aliases in such a way that the ban commands from Staff++ will always be used.